 Not only does it provide an elaborately detailed view of the home, but by adding color and illustrations of potential furniture arrangements, buyers are able to truly envision this home as the perfect place to settle in.

-All the stuff that we’ve of mentioned up till this point will be combined and put together on this single-property website.
-You can share it on Facebook.
-You share it on Twitter, on Instagram.
-You can boost the ad on Facebook.
+All the stuff that we’ve mentioned up till this point will be combined and put together on this single-property website.
+You can share it on Facebook, Twitter and Instagram.
+You can then boost the website through Facebook ads.

 It will host all of that, the floor-plan, the drone-videos, the virtual tours, the photographs and the copywriting that you had done.
 Put all this together, and you’ll have this nice single-property website to present this beautiful home that you’re listing.
 It will have your picture on it.
 It’ll be totally customized to just you.
-It’s it own website, so there’s not other advertisements on it and stuff.
+It is it’s own website, so there are no other advertisements on it.
 This is a direct landing page to the listing.

 Retargeting campaigns are the ultimate way to bring back potential buyers who have once shown an interest in your property.
 Have you ever been online, viewed something you were interested in and decided not to buy?
 Only to later find ads along other web pages displaying that product again?
 If so, you have been the subject to a successful retargeting campaign.